Data Binding in Windows Forms TreeView

 In this type, TreeViewAdv binds to self-referencing data where the TreeViewAdv is bound to single table instead of multiple related tables.

 Parent-Child relationship for all the records is defined by setting the ParentMember and ChildMember properties to the respective fields in the data source.
-If the Parent ID of one record has the respective value in the Child ID of any other records from the table, then that record is considered to have parent.
-If not, then the record is considered to have no parents and, in such case, it won’t be visible in the TreeViewAdv.
+If the Parent ID of one record has the respective value in the Child ID of any other record from the table, then that record is considered to have a parent.
+If not, then the record is considered to have no parent and, in such case, it will not be visible in the TreeViewAdv.

 If the value in ParentMember field of some records matches with the TreeViewAdv.SelfRelationRootValue, then those records are considered as root nodes of TreeViewAdv.